 - Cisco Network Administration Certificate

 We do accept computer donations.
-Most system that can be taken apart or used for parts is accepted.
-Systems that are Pentium 3 or new.
+Most systems that can be taken apart or used for parts are accepted.
+Systems that are Pentium 3 or newer.
 Anything older is too outdated for the class.
 CRT monitors are not accepted as they take up too much space.
 For more information please contact the instructor for your school.